SF-Org-Summary/sf-org-summary-core/readme.md

 ## Output:

 The tool generates a detailed summary that includes information about components, code analysis, health checks, limits, and tests.
-The summary is saved as a JSON file in the specified output directory.
+The summary is saved as a JSON file in the specified output directory, or in case this is not provided, the current directory.